Sikang-Hu/Notes/SpringNote.md

 Required anothation applies to bean property setter methods, which indicates that the affected bean property must be populated at configuration time, through an explicit property value in a bean definition or through autowiring.
 However, assertion is still preferable since it is also effective outside of the container.

 ### @Autowired
+Implemented by `AutowiredAnnnotationBeanPostProcessor`

+This annotation can put at several places:
+1. Field
+2. Constructor(If only one non-default constructor, the @Autowired can be omitted)
+3. Method(Mostly @Bean + parameters)
+4. Parameters

-@Inject annotation can be used to replace @Autowired
+@Inject annotation can be used to replace @Autowired(Lib:Javax.inject)

 If @Autowired added to a field or method that expects an array of that type, Spring will provide all beans of that type from the ApplicationContext.